vivlabs/instaclone/README.md

   - The file cache is just a file tree that you can look at and clean up as you wish.
 (Currently, clean-up is not automated.)
 - Good hygiene: All files, directories, and archives are created atomically, so that interruptions or problems never leave files in a partially complete state.
 - You can install items as symlinks to the read-only cache (usually what you want), or fully copy all the files (in case you want to modify them).
-- In the latter case, the "fastcopy" install method tries to use rsync to speed up repeat installs of large directories that haven't changed a lot in content.
+- In the latter case, we use rsync for faster copying and to speed up repeat installs of large directories that haven't changed a lot in content.
 - Some conveneint details regarding handling of symlinks and symlink installs:
    - The file permissions on items in the cache is read-only, so that if you inadvertently try to modify the contents of the cache by following the symlink and changing a file, it will fail.
    - The target of the symlink (in the cache) has the same name as the source, so installed symlinks will play nice paths like `../target/foo` (where `target` is the symlink).